CybLow/NIDS/README.md

 Known issues include crashes during report generation/computing due to memory allocation errors.
 Report bugs with detailed information about the circumstances.

 ## To-Do
+- **Restructuration**: Do some change in code structure to improve the code clarity.
 - **Windows Portability**: Adapt code for Windows compatibility.
 - **Code Refactoring**: Improve code clarity and consistency.
 - **YARA Rules and AI Integration**: Enhance detection with YARA rules and AI.